Silicosis Lawsuits Under Investigation for Countertop Workers

 Is this a Class Action Lawsuit?

 No. Attorneys working with ClassAction.org, should they decide to pursue this litigation, will be handling these cases on an individual basis.
-This means you will need to file your own lawsuit, outlining your individual work history, diagnosis and the damages (lost wages, medical bills, etc.) you incurred.
+This means you will need to file your own lawsuit, outlining your individual work history, medical history and the damages (lost wages, medical bills, etc.) you incurred.
 You can learn more about how these types of cases differ from class action lawsuits here.

 How Much Does a Lawyer Cost?